Connect Fastn UCL to Cursor and access data from Notion

 Step 3: Use Cursor to Fetch Meeting Summary from Notion

-• In Cursor, click Toggle AI Pane to open the assistant.
+• In Cursor, click Toggle AI Pane from the top-right corner to open the assistant.

 Make sure you’ve selected an agent, it's not auto-set.